 GENETIC CONTROL OF ENERGY METABOLISM AND MITOCHONDRIAL PLASTICITY

-Mitochondrial oxidative phosphorylation (OXPHOS) and glycolysis are the two major pathways for ATP production – or energy metabolism.
+Mitochondrial oxidative phosphorylation (OXPHOS) and glycolysis are the two major pathways for ATP production – or energy metabolism - in human.
 The reliance on these pathways and the abundance and composition of mitochondria are known to differ across tissues, and may vary during processes such as cellular differentiation and immune response.
 Shifts in the OXPHOS/glycolysis balance are also seen in pathologies such as cancer and metabolic syndromes (mitochondrial disorders).
 At present, the full set of molecular mechanisms that support and control mitochondrial biogenesis and energy metabolism is not known.
 Understanding how these programs function holds promise for diagnosis and therapies by pointing to vulnerabilities that could either be corrected to promote healthy metabolism and immune function, or exploited to starve tumors.

 Figure 1: Energy metabolism pathways and metabolic shifts in physiology and pathology.
 Left: schematic representation of glycolysis and mitochondrial oxidative phosphorylation (OXPHOS), the two main ATP-generating pathways in human cells.
 Right: three examples of shifts in metabolic programs and/or in mitochondrial abundance.
+Adapted from Jourdain et al., Molecular Cell 2021.

 - Inventory the genes and regulatory networks necessary to support energy metabolism.
 Knowing the identity of these genes will not only advance our understanding of fundamental cellular metabolism but also help prioritize genes for the diagnosis of suspected mitochondrial disorders, a large and heterogenous group of debilitating conditions for which no therapy currently exists.